linuxcaffe/tw-need_priority-hook/README.md

 You won't achieve self-actualization if you're behind on bills.
 Taskwarrior tracks everything equally — this hook enforces a hierarchy, so you focus on what matters most right now while still planning for bigger goals.

-Based on the original [tw-needs-hook](https://github.com/linuxcaffe/tw-needs-hook) by linuxcaffe.
+This hook helps you focus on the most vital tasks first.

 ---